Frank-Friemel/ShairportQt/Readme.md

 some hints for the several Operating Systems which worked for me.
 Updating your existing installation please do the same.

-Once you've downloaded the [zip](https://github.com/Frank-Friemel/ShairportQt/releases) ... just extract the folder which matches your OS and follow these instructions:

 #### Windows (x64)

 The [`Releases`](https://github.com/Frank-Friemel/ShairportQt/releases) section contains a setup executable.